• Skip to primary navigation

 There are a couple of situations in which you may want to file a lawsuit to help your child, including medical malpractice or discrimination.

 • Discrimination.
-Discrimination based on disabilities illegal under federal law.[1]
-Your child may be denied access or services in school, be limited to access to certain public places, or face discrimination as your family seeks housing.
+Discrimination based on disabilities is illegal under federal law.[1]
+Your child may be denied access to school services, given only limited access to certain public places, or face discrimination as your family seeks housing.
 A complaint or lawsuit can resolve the situation.

 How to File a Medical Malpractice Lawsuit for Cerebral Palsy in Nebraska